K. Kamaraj: National politics and final years (1964–75)

-After his resignation as the Chief Minister, Kamaraj proposed that all senior Congress leaders should resign from their posts and devote their energy to the re-vitalization of the Congress party.
-He suggested to then Prime Minister of India Jawaharlal Nehru that senior Congress leaders should leave ministerial posts to take up organizational work.
-This suggestion came to be known as the Kamaraj Plan, which was designed to alleviate the notion that congressmen are lured by power and to create a dedication to values and objectives of the party.
-Six Union Ministers and six Chief Ministers of the Congress followed suit and resigned from their posts.
-Kamaraj was elected the President of Indian National Congress on 9 October 1963.
+After his resignation as the Chief Minister, Kamaraj proposed that all senior Congress leaders should resign from their posts and devote their energy to the revitalisation of the Congress party.
+He suggested to the Prime Minister Nehru that senior Congress leaders should leave ministerial posts to take up organizational work.
+This suggestion came to be known as the Kamaraj Plan, which was designed to alleviate the notion that the party members are lured by power and to create a dedication to the values and objectives of the party.
+Six union ministers and six chief ministers of the Congress followed suit and resigned from their posts.
+Kamaraj was elected as the President of Indian National Congress on 9 October 1963.

-After Nehru's untimely death in 1964, Kamaraj successfully navigated the party through turbulent times.
-Despite being the president of the party, he refused to become the next prime minister himself and was instrumental in bringing to power two Prime Ministers, Lal Bahadur Shastri in 1964 and Nehru's daughter Indira Gandhi in 1966.
+After Nehru's untimely death in 1964, Kamaraj successfully navigated the Congress party through turbulent times.
+Despite being the president of the party, he refused to become the next prime minister himself and was instrumental in bringing to power two prime ministers, Lal Bahadur Shastri in 1964 and Nehru's daughter Indira Gandhi in 1966.
 For this role, he was widely acclaimed as the "kingmaker" during the 1960s.

-In 1965, during the food crisis, Kamaraj worked with then Ministry of Finance T. T. Krishnamachari to introduce ration cards and food rationing.
+In 1965, during the food crisis, Kamaraj worked with then Minister of Finance T. T. Krishnamachari to introduce ration cards and food rationing.
 The food crisis, Anti-Hindi agitations and disillusionment with the Congress party led to the defeat of the Congress against the Dravida Munnetra Kazhagam (DMK) in the 1967 Madras State Legislative Assembly election.
 Kamaraj himself was defeated for the first time in the elections.
 The death of the incumbent member of Nagercoil Lok Sabha constituency in 1968 led to a by-election.
 Despite the opposition of the DMK led state government and Rajaji, Kamaraj won the elections on 8 January 1969.

-Ever since the appointment of Indira Gandhi as the Prime Minister, indifference arose between her and the top leaders of the Congress, termed as the "Syndicate", led by Kamaraj.
+Ever since the appointment of Indira Gandhi as the Prime Minister, friction developed between her and the top leaders of the Congress, termed as the "syndicate", led by Kamaraj.
 After the Congress victory in the 1967 Indian general election, the rift began to widen and Indira Gandhi was expelled from the party for anti-party activities in 1969.
 This resulted in the split of the Congress party with Kamaraj heading the INC (O) faction.
 Indira Gandhi stayed as the Prime Minister with the support of smaller regional parties and dissolved the Lok Sabha to call for fresh elections in 1970.
-In the 1971 Indian general election, INC (O) performed very poorly, winning just 16 seats compared to the 352 won by the Indira led faction.
-The party again fared poorly in the 1971 Indian general election.
+In the 1971 Indian general election, the INC (O) performed very poorly, winning just 16 seats compared to the 352 won by the Indira-led faction.
 He remained as part of INC(O) until his death in 1975.